bones-codes/the_colonel/README.md

 <a name="rootkit"/>
 **Rootkit:**
-The rootkit is a linux kernel module (lkm) written in C. The lkm, along with any properly prefixed files, is hidden on installation.
+The rootkit is a linux kernel module (lkm) written in C. Upon installation, the lkm, along with any properly prefixed files, is hidden.
-A custom /proc entry is also created.
+A custom /proc entry is also created and subsequently hidden.
 Communication with the lkm is accomplished by passing commands to the custom /proc entry.
 The hiding of the custom /proc entry, processes, and files is accomplished by the [modification of page memory attributes](../master/lkm/rootkit.c#L82-L96) and passing in customized functions that target the [/proc](../master/lkm/rootkit.c#L100-L119) and [file system](/master/lkm/rootkit.c#L121-L132) directory listings.
+This method of hiding will leave process related commands intact, i.e. `ls`, `ps`, `lsof`, `netstat`, `kill`.
+The [lkm hides](../master/lkm/rootkit.c#L52-L65) itself by noting its placement within the kobject, and modules listing.
+EXPAND
+- command execution
+- references/resources

 <a name="keylogger"/>
 **Keylogger:**